-What Products are Covered?
+What Products Are Covered?

 The products accepted at PaintCare drop-off sites are the same products that have a fee when they are sold.
-PaintCare products include interior and exterior architectural coatings sold in containers of five gallons or less.
-They do not include aerosol products (spray cans), industrial maintenance (IM), original equipment manufacturer (OEM), or specialty coatings.
+PaintCare Products include interior and exterior architectural coatings sold in containers of 5 gallons or less.
+However, they do not include aerosol products (spray cans), industrial maintenance (IM), original equipment manufacturer (OEM), or specialty coatings.